elizabeth-ellison/ElizabethEllison.github.io/_pages/publications.md

 Pattyn, F. and others.
 Grounding-line migration in plan-view marine ice-sheet models: results of the ice2sea MISMIP3d intercomparison.
 Accepted for publication in  Journal of Glaciology (2013).

-Sergienko, O V and **D N Goldberg** and C M Little.
-Alternative ice-shelf equilibria determined by ocean environment.
-Accepted for publication in Journal of Geophysical Research – Earth Surface (2013).
+Sergienko, O. V., **Goldberg, D. N.**, and Little, C. M. (2013), Alternative ice shelf equilibria determined by ocean environment, J. Geophys.
+Res.
+Earth Surf., 118, 970– 981

 <a name="GoldbergHeim2013"></a>
 **Goldberg, D N** and P Heimbach.
 Parameter and state estimation with a time-dependent adjoint marine ice sheet model.
 The Cryosphere, 7, 1659-1678 (2013)